flutter/plugins/FlutterFire.md

 # FlutterFire

 FlutterFire is a set of [Flutter plugins](https://flutter.io/platform-plugins/) that enable Flutter apps to use one or more [Firebase](https://firebase.google.com/) services.
+You can follow an example that shows how to use these plugins in the [Firebase for Flutter](https://codelabs.developers.google.com/codelabs/flutter-firebase/index.html#0) codelab.

 [Flutter](https://flutter.io) is a new mobile app SDK to help developers and designers build modern mobile apps for iOS and Android.